This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 Moreover, there should always be something ready to eat in your fridge or freezer.
-Something that is quick, easy and does not have to prepare.
+Something quick, easy, and does not have to prepare.

 For example, you could prepare a batch of keto fat bombs ahead of time and freeze them.

-Help yourself to an avocado or low carb protein bar.
+Help yourself to avocado or a low carb protein bar.
 Leftover cooked foods such as meat and vegetables will also work well.